-- Data collection may not be regular and/or comprehensive, and data may not be collected from every relevant producer, either directly or through EPR schemes, leading to gaps in the data collected.
-This can be due to: - o The use of a de minimis threshold for reporting standards; - Legal exemptions from reporting (e.g. the agricultural sector); - Free-riding, typically facilitated by online sales and cross border trade; - Uncertainty around reporting obligations arising from complexity in how particular producer responsibility schemes manage reporting obligations along the supply chain. - Imports and exports of packaging/packaging waste prior to collection - Time-series issues: reliance on occasional studies and surveys, which may quickly become out of date, can be a problem; and - Reliance on inaccurate or incomplete industry data can lead to data inaccuracies.
+- Data collection may not be regular and/or comprehensive, and data may not be collected from every relevant producer either directly or through EPR schemes, leading to gaps in the data collected.
+This can be due to: - The use of a de minimis threshold for reporting standards; - Legal exemptions from reporting (e.g. the agricultural sector); - o Free-riding, typically facilitated by online sales and cross border trade; - Uncertainty around reporting obligations due to complexity in how some producer responsibility schemes are organised. - Imports and exports of packaging/packaging waste prior to collection - Time-series issues: reliance on occasional studies and surveys, which may quickly become out of date, can be a problem; and - Reliance on inaccurate or incomplete industry data can lead to data inaccuracies.